crum7/all-command-generator/README.md

 - HoaxShell integration with custom listener (see link below for more information) | Credit: https://github.com/t3l3machus
 - Interactive Live2D assistant that responds to clicks with motions and comments (ships with bundled offline assets so it works without external CDNs)

+### What's New In This Fork?

+This fork focuses on a friendlier UI/UX and a self-contained front-end:

+- **Live2D companion** bundled locally (桃瀬ひより from the official Live2D samples) with double-density rendering for crisp animation, but disabled by default so it never blocks the interface.
+- **Offline-ready vendor packages** for PixiJS, Cubism core, and the Live2D runtime under `assets/live2d/libs/`, removing reliance on external CDNs.
+- **Layout refinements** including a dark-themed GitHub footer link, refined spacing, and a repositioned Live2D canvas that keeps attention on the command builder without covering form controls.
+- **Accessibility tweaks** to prevent the canvas from capturing focus, and hover/interaction adjustments that keep the UI responsive even on touch devices.

 ### HoaxShell Listener Docs

 [https://github.com/t3l3machus/hoaxshell/tree/main/revshells](https://github.com/t3l3machus/hoaxshell/tree/main/revshells)